Marco-Furlan/Projects/AI Innovations in Web Marketing/readme.md

   <i>same prompt, different images with OpenAI's Dall-E 3</i>
 </p>

-From May to October 2024 I received a scolarship at the **University of Padua** and worked as a researcher for the **Human Inspired Technologies Research Centre - HIT**, with professors Alessandro Sperduti and Marco Zorzi.
-I played a key role in a project funded by the region to **implement innovation in a company**.
-The company in question is [SiteBySite](https://www.sitebysite.it/), a professional web marketing company situated in Padua and Milan.
+From May to October 2024, I was awarded a scholarship from the **University of Padua**, during which I worked as a researcher for **[SiteBySite](https://www.sitebysite.it/)**, a leading **web marketing company** with offices in Padua and Milan.
+My primary focus was contributing to a region-funded project aimed at integrating **advanced AI innovations** across various aspects of the company's operations.
+The scholarship was funded by the **Human Inspired Technologies Research Centre (HIT)**, under the guidance of professors Alessandro Sperduti and Marco Zorzi.

 <!-- <p align="center">
   <img src="images/cover_8.jpg" height="350"/>